 The newly created record is automatically set as the active record in the map.

 When a parcel record is created, it has no geometry.
 Record polygons are generated when parcels are built or created or when existing parcel features are manually assigned to a parcel record.
-The record polygon is updated whenever parcels are added to or removed from the record.
+The record polygon is updated when parcels are added to or removed from the record.

 Record polygons are not created or updated when more than 2,000 parcels are associated with a record.